-Non-spendable - the related asset's form does not allow expenditure of the balance.
+- 1. Non-spendable the related asset's form does not allow expenditure of the balance.
 The assets are either (a) not in a spendable form or (b) legally or contractually required to be maintained intact.
-Nonspendable fund balance would be equal to inventory, prepaid items, noncurrent financial assets, and the nonspendable portion of endowments.

-- 2. Restricted the related assets can only be spent for the specific purposes stipulated by constitution, external resource providers, or as identified in enabling legislation. - 3.
-Committed the related assets can only be spent for a specific purpose identified by formal resolution of the entity's governing board. - 4.
-Assigned the related assets can only be spent for a specific purpose identified by management as authorized by the entity's governing board. - 5.
-Unassigned is the residual classification and includes all spendable amounts not contained in the other classifications.
+Nonspendable fund balance would be equal to inventory, prepaid items, non-current financial assets, and the nonspendable portion of endowments. - 2.
+Restricted the related assets can only be spent for the specific purposes stipulated by constitution, external resource providers, or as identified in enabling legislation. - 3.
+Committed the related assets can only be spent for a specific purpose identified by formal resolution of SVLCM's governing board. - 4.
+Assigned the related assets can only be spent for a specific purpose identified by formal resolution of SVLCM's governing board.
+The Board has not delegated authority for the ability to assign fund balance. - Unassigned is the residual classification and includes all spendable amounts not contained in the other classifications.